saidatsanni/Women-in-the-WorkPlace/Women in the workforce.md

 This dataset shows the percentage of part-time and full-time employees for each year at the gender level.
-The dataset has 7 variables with 49 observations each, from year 1968 to 2016.
+The dataset has 7 variables with 49 observations each, from the year 1968 to 2016.
 This dataset has no missing values and can be accessed [here](https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2019/2019-03-05/employed_gender.csv)